crmne/paolino.me/_drafts/engineering-is-not-dead.md

 The real distinction is whether the result is owned or unowned.

-The real distinction is the care, attention, review, test, product design, and engineering the author put into it.
+The real distinction is the care, attention, review, testing, product design, and engineering the author put into it.

 How do you signal that your code is owned?

-By controlling the quality of the output and being accountable for it.
+By producing great quality output and being accountable for it.
 That takes care, taste, engineering skill, and genuine human effort.

+Engineering is not dead, and it will never be.